-Weaving the spirit of india
+Weaving the spirit of India

-BENGALURU: At the upcoming Paris 2024 Olympics, set to begin on July 26, two-time Olympic medallist badminton champion PV Sindhu will be the woman flag bearer for India accompanied by Bengaluru athletes Rohan Bopanna, Ashwini Ponnappa, and Lakshaya Sen, during the opening ceremony.
+CHENNAI: At the upcoming Paris 2024 Olympics, set to begin on July 26, two-time Olympic medallist badminton champion PV Sindhu will be the woman flag bearer for India during the opening ceremony.
 She will be wearing creations by celebrity designer Tarun Tahiliani, featuring ikat-inspired prints and Banarasi brocade.

 These designs marry craftsmanship with brand Tasva’s ‘India Modern’ ethos.
-CE speaks to the designer, who has a flagship store in Bengaluru, about what went behind creating the Ceremonial Dresses for Team India athletes and more.
+CE speaks to the designer about what went behind creating the Ceremonial Dresses for Team India athletes and more.

-Tell us about your experience working for Ceremonial Dress for Team India.
+Tell us about your experience working on the Ceremonial Dress for Team India.

 Designing the Ceremonial Dress for Team India has been immensely rewarding.
 It is a great honour and responsibility to present our champions on the global stage.
 It was also an opportunity to showcase India modern to the world.